thewmh/wizardunicorn.ninja/frontend-masters/javascript/javascript-recent-parts.md

 ### Object Destructuring

+More destructuring!
+This may look pretty similar to the array destructuring that was just covered, but read on just in case there are some hidden 💎s (hint: there will be).
+Look at the following:

+{% highlight javascript %}

+function data() {
+    return { a: 1, b: 2, c: 3};
+}

+var tmp = data();
+var first = tmp.a;
+var second = tmp.b;
+var third = tmp.c;

+{% endhighlight %}

+Here is its destructured equivalent:

+{% highlight javascript %}

+function data() {
+    return { a: 1, b: 2, c: 3};
+}

+var {
+    a: first,
+    b: second,
+    c: third
+} = data();

+{% endhighlight %}

+Notice the destructuring pattern for an object is `source: variableName`, this already looks a little different than array destructuring!
+And since we are working with an object, which requires the source, the order of assignment is whatever you like; i.e. you could order your destructuring pattern backwards `c: third, b: second, a: first` and the result would be the same.

+Similar to working with arrays, if you attempt to assign a variable a value which does not exist, it will be assigned `undefined`.
+Also similar to what we saw with arrays, if there is anything extra that is not used, it is basically ignored.
+Dissimilar to working with arrays, if you want to gather up the remaining values from an object, it is not as simple as using `.slice()`, but looping over the object using `object.keys` and finding the things you are already capturing, ignoring them, and bundling the rest up in a new object... at least in an imperative approach.
+With destructuring, use 'object rest'!
+Object rest is exactly the same as we have seen with array destructuring, `...variableName` will capture any remaining unaccounted for values from the object you are destructuring and place them into a new object for you.

+Another similarity to array destructuring, if we need to have default values for variables in the case that a specific parameter does not exist, in object destructuring you can set a default like this:

+{% highlight javascript %}

+//..
+a: first = 42,
+//..

+{% endhighlight %}

+Of course w/ an imperative approach, we'd still be using the long-in-the-tooth ternary operator (re-read the array destructuring for an example of that).

+Kyle goes on to explain how he had trouble understanding object destructuring at first, because of the `source: target = default` format, and then explains how it now makes sense to him which did not make any sense whatsoever to me, so I ran off to MDN and found their explanation, I recommended reading it: [Mozilla Developer Network - Object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring)

 ### Object Assignment Destructuring

+Another non-surprise, but if you have already declared your vars, you do not need to redeclare them when destructuring, or when not destructuring for that matter.
+However, if you have no declarator, JavaScript will view your object as a block and not an object.
+This is not your fault, it is JavaScript's.
+Fear not, wrap everything in parenthesis and you'll be destructuring objects using already declared vars in no time!
+Here's an example:

+{% highlight javascript %}

+function data() {
+    return { b: 2, c: 3, d: 4};
+}

+var first, second;

+({
+    b: second,
+    a: first
+} = data());

+{% endhighlight %}

+Notice how the entire statement is wrapped, not just the pattern.
+Another approach, which we technically covered w/ arrays but I may have conveniently glossed over / left out... is if you need to store all of whatever would be returned from `data()`, say `var tmp = data();`, with destructuring, we could do something like this:

+{% highlight javascript %}

+//..
+var tmp;
+//..
+tmp = {
+    b: second,
+    a: first
+} = data();

+{% endhighlight %}

+Now that we've included `tmp =...`, there is no way that JavaScript could confuse our 'undeclared' object as anything other than a destructuring pattern.

 ### Object Default Assignment

+Similar to array destructuring, if what gets returned does not exist, aka returns null or undefined, we can set a default assignment:

+{% highlight javascript %}

+function data() {
+    return;
+}

+var {
+    b: second,
+    a: first
+} = data() || {};

+{% endhighlight %}

+Additionally, (and unrelated?) if the target and source are the same name, you only need to list it once, like this:

+{% highlight javascript %}

+function data() {
+    return;
+}

+var {
+    a,
+    b
+} = data() || {};

+{% endhighlight %}

 ### Nested Object Destructuring

+Consider this:

+{% highlight javascript %}

+function data() {
+    return {
+        a: 1,
+        b: {
+            c: 3,
+            d: 4
+        }
+    };
+}

+var tmp = data() || {};
+var a = tmp.a;
+var b = tmp.b;
+var c = b.c;
+var d = b.d;

+{% endhighlight %}

+And using destructuring:

+{% highlight javascript %}

+function data() {
+    return {
+        a: 1,
+        b: {
+            c: 3,
+            d: 4
+        }
+    };
+}

+var {
+    a,
+    b: {
+        c,
+        d
+    } = {}
+} = data() || {};

+{% endhighlight %}

+Pretty similar to nested array destructuring?
+Yeah...
+I went ahead and threw in the default value for `b` for the event that it doesn't exist, it will be set to an empty object `{}`.
+Kyle admits that it is extremely difficult to remember to set defaults, especially in nested destructuring patterns, so he recommends to use a linter, surprisingly, ESLint, which in a previous course of his, he was quite strongly against and was so against that he was making his own.
+It is dead now... use ESLint!

 ### Default Assignment Q & A

+Q: I've seen people use a placeholder like 'default object' that includes the entire 'tree' instead of an empty object, is that overkill?

+A: Yes.
+It is recommended to place the default values inside of the destructuring pattern and **only** use an empty object `{}` for the fallback.

 ### Parameter Objects

+Don't do this:

+{% highlight javascript %}

+function data(tmp = {}) {
+    var {
+        a,
+        b
+    } = tmp;
+    //..
+}

+{% endhighlight %}

+Do this!

+{% highlight javascript %}

+function data({
+    a,
+    b
+} = {}) {
+    //..
+}

+{% endhighlight %}

+That is to say...
+If you do not need access to the entire object, the proper way to destructure a parameter object is shown in the second example.
+Otherwise, you should probably stick with the imperative approach and destructure off of `tmp` inside of the function.

 ### Nested Object & Array Destructuring

+Something unique about object destructuring over array destructuring is that we have access to the objects properties and can use them more than once in a destructuring pattern, whereas with array destructuring, we cannot. 😞 Check it out!

+{% highlight javascript %}

+var obj = {
+    a: 1,
+    b: 2,
+    c: 3
+};

+var {
+    a,
+    b: b,
+    b: w,
+    c
+} = obj;

+{% endhighlight %}

+The above is especially useful when dealing with nested objects. i.e. if you wanted to capture the entirety of `b` and then capture a nested property, something like:

+{% highlight javascript %}

+var obj = {
+    a: 1,
+    b: {
+        x: 2
+    },
+    c: 3
+};

+var {
+    a,
+    b: b,
+    b: {
+        x: w
+    },
+    c
+} = obj;

+{% endhighlight %}

+You can also have arrays nested within objects, and destructure them...

+{% highlight javascript %}

+var obj = {
+    a: 1,
+    b: [42, 187],
+    c: 3
+};

+var {
+    a,
+    b: b,
+    b: [
+        W,
+        X
+    ] = [],
+    c
+} = obj;

+{% endhighlight %}

+You can effectively have any [nested] combination of arrays and objects and destructure them.
+Don't forget your defaults!

 ## Further Destructuring